12 Tips For At-home Hair Coloring

 8. Make sure you prep before you color.
 Rub Vaseline around your hairline as a protective measure before applying color.
 (To remove after coloring, rub a small amount of cream cleanser and wipe off with cotton balls).
 Always wear gloves and wrap an old dark-colored towel around your shoulders.

 9. When to wash hair before you dye?
 Many experts suggest washing hair a day before – not the day of – coloring.
 Natural oils protect the scalp from processing.

 10. After you color, wait a full day before washing hair.
 You want the pigment in the dye to fully settle into your hair, so avoid washing hair at least 24 hours after you color.

-11. Maintain with the right shampoo.
+11. Maintain the right shampoo.
 A color-depositing shampoo and conditioner are good purchases.
 Otherwise, select a formula created for colored hair.

 12. Super dry hair?
 Try a deep conditioner.
 Because the ingredients in hair dye are very concentrated (even more so than the salon dyes), it’s a good idea to deep condition dry hair a week before you color hair.
-Once hair’s colored, you’ll want to deep condition every week to keep processed hair soft.
+Once the hair’s colored, you’ll want to deep condition every week to keep processed hair soft.